Pretty Hurts: Background and recording

-"Pretty Hurtss" was initially written by Australian musician Sia at her apartment in Angelino Heights, Los Angeles.
+"Pretty Hurts" was initially written by Australian musician Sia at her apartment in Angelino Heights, Los Angeles.
 She completed the song with American musician Ammo on the same day she recorded French DJ David Guetta's "Titanium" in 2011.
 Sia wrote "Pretty Hurts" with American singer Katy Perry in mind, and later e-mailed the song to her.
 However, Perry failed to read the email, and in what Sia described as an "awkward situation," she then sent the track to the management of Beyoncé and Barbadian singer Rihanna.
 The song was put on hold for eight months by Rihanna's management, who failed to pay the track's fee, and as a result Beyoncé "slid into home base and threw the money down" to secure "Pretty Hurts" for herself.
 Rihanna later decided to record another composition by Sia, "Diamonds", instead.
 In 2012, American producer Dr. Luke received Beyoncé's cut of "Pretty Hurts" and played it to Perry, who later text messaged Sia, saying, "I'm pretty hurt you never sent me this song".
 Sia then responded, stating, "Check your e-mail," to which Perry replied, "It was meant to be with Beyoncé of course".